templeblock/scorch/README.md

 # scorch

-A minimalistic deep learning library in C built on top of [TH](https://github.com/torch/torch7/tree/master/lib/TH) and [THNN](https://github.com/torch/nn/tree/master/lib/THNN).
+A no-frills deep learning library in C built on top of [TH](https://github.com/torch/torch7/tree/master/lib/TH) and [THNN](https://github.com/torch/nn/tree/master/lib/THNN).

 **UNDER CONSTRUCTION**

+## Goals

+* Only require a C compiler
+* Be easily embeddable
+* Be easily bindable from high-level languages through FFI
+* Be biased towards speed over convenience
+* Allow building all main architectures

+## Current

+[ ] Create the main neural network API on a feed forward model, limited to float [ ] Contribute ports of modules from Lua to C upstream (THNN) [ ] Implement optimizers
+[ ] Extend to other neural network architectures
+[ ] Consider wrapping TH tensor API using a fat pointers approach to achieve polymorphism [ ] Implement sample models

 ## Build